life8899/react/README.md

 This project was developed by kevin.qi@bethesdasofttech.com

-A demo of this program can be found at https://certificatedemo-3cdb4.firebaseapp.com/
+A demo of this program can be found at [here] (https://certificatedemo-3cdb4.firebaseapp.com/)

 user: react@example.com

 password: react@example.com

-Steps to install this program in linux
+##Steps to install this program in linux##

 1. Install node js
 curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -